saltstack-formulas/nexus-formula/README.md

 `nexus-versionnumber` is created while extracting, can be set via `install.path` in pillar

-`sonatype-work` is created while extracting, can be set via `install.datapath` in pillar
+`sonatype-work` is created while extracting, can be set via `install.datapath` in pillar symlink in `install.path` will be created

 ### Configurationfiles
 The following file will be created and modified via salt